MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-known-issues-and-troubleshooting.md

 # Known Issues and Troubleshooting in Management Pack for SQL Server Reporting Services

-This article lists the known issues for Management Pack for SQL Server.
+This article lists the known issues for Management Pack for SQL Server Reporting Services.

 |Issue title|Behavior / Symptom|Known workaround|
 |-|-|-|